ChanonTonmai/Model-Based-Development-for-NXP-Car/README.md

 Instead of detailed algorithm description, in this paper we try to show how to use a model based design and intuitive approaches for successful implementation of the controller algorithm.

-Brief introduction into this competition is sketched in the Sect.
-2. In the Sect.
-3 we show the electronic design, creation of the whole car model and the controller.
-In the last section we summarize our experiences, recommendations and planning.

 ![amas_poster](https://cloud.githubusercontent.com/assets/9088660/22531646/d32e9762-e914-11e6-8fdd-7653b1455f8b.jpg)

 # The Main Model